openwns/documentation/usersGuide/modules/dll/wifimac/experiment1.rst

   ./simcontrol.py --create-scenarios

-reads the database and creates the for every scenario a sub-directory.
+reads the database and creates a sub-directory for every scenario.
 This can be validated by calling

 .. code-block:: bash